Canadian Imperial Bank of Commerce (TSE:CM) Director Harry Kenneth Culham Sells 2,500 Shares

 - On Tuesday, March 1st, Harry Kenneth Culham sold 7,449 shares of Canadian Imperial Bank of Commerce stock.
 The stock was sold at an average price of C$158.10, for a total transaction of C$1,177,686.90.

 - On Tuesday, January 4th, Harry Kenneth Culham sold 5,000 shares of Canadian Imperial Bank of Commerce stock.
-The shares were sold at an average price of C$149.70, for a total transaction of C$748,500.00.
+The stock was sold at an average price of C$149.70, for a total transaction of C$748,500.00.

-A number of equities research analysts have recently issued reports on the stock.
-Barclays cut shares of Canadian Imperial Bank of Commerce from an “overweight” rating to an “equal weight” rating and boosted their target price for the company from C$162.00 to C$169.00 in a research report on Wednesday, January 19th.
-TD Securities boosted their target price on shares of Canadian Imperial Bank of Commerce from C$180.00 to C$185.00 and gave the company a “buy” rating in a research report on Monday, February 28th.
-Canaccord Genuity Group boosted their target price on shares of Canadian Imperial Bank of Commerce from C$173.00 to C$178.00 in a research report on Monday, February 28th.
-National Bankshares upped their price objective on shares of Canadian Imperial Bank of Commerce from C$165.00 to C$167.00 in a research report on Wednesday, February 23rd.
-Finally, Scotiabank upped their price objective on shares of Canadian Imperial Bank of Commerce from C$182.00 to C$184.00 in a research report on Monday, February 28th.
-Two research analysts have rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has an average rating of “Buy” and an average price target of C$168.75.
+Several equities research analysts have commented on the stock.
+National Bankshares upped their price objective on shares of Canadian Imperial Bank of Commerce from C$165.00 to C$167.00 in a report on Wednesday, February 23rd.
+Canaccord Genuity Group increased their price target on shares of Canadian Imperial Bank of Commerce from C$173.00 to C$178.00 in a report on Monday, February 28th.
+Barclays downgraded shares of Canadian Imperial Bank of Commerce from an “overweight” rating to an “equal weight” rating and increased their price target for the stock from C$162.00 to C$169.00 in a report on Wednesday, January 19th.
+Fundamental Research upgraded shares of Canadian Imperial Bank of Commerce from a “hold” rating to a “buy” rating and increased their price target for the company from C$148.51 to C$160.31 in a research report on Tuesday, December 7th.
+Finally, TD Securities increased their price objective on Canadian Imperial Bank of Commerce from C$180.00 to C$185.00 and gave the company a “buy” rating in a research note on Monday, February 28th.
+Two equities research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and an average price target of C$168.75.

 Canadian Imperial Bank of Commerce, a diversified financial institution, provides various financial products and services to personal, business, public sector, and institutional clients in Canada, the United States, and internationally.
 The company operates through four strategic business units: Canadian Personal and Business Banking; Canadian Commercial Banking and Wealth Management; U.S.